openharmony/docs/en/application-dev/reference/arkui-ts/ts-composite-components-selectionmenu.md

 SelectionMenu(options: SelectionMenuOptions)

 Defines a custom context menu on selection.
 When the input parameter is empty, the sizes of the menu and its content area are 0.
-This means that, if the **\<RichEditor>** component is bound to **SelectionMenu({})**, no context menu is displayed the component is right-clicked.
+In this case, no context menu is displayed when the bound [\<RichEditor>](ts-basic-components-richeditor.md) component is right-clicked.

 **Decorator**: @Builder